Patrice Bergeron: Minor hockey

-Boston Bruins (2003–present)
+Boston Bruins (2003–2023)

+Beginnings (2003–2007)

 Bergeron was drafted 45th overall in the 2003 NHL Entry Draft by the Boston Bruins.
 During his rookie season, he was selected for the NHL YoungStars Game in Minnesota as part of the 2004 All-Star weekend.
 He finished his rookie season with 39 points in 71 games.
 His first NHL goal came versus the Los Angeles Kings on October 18, 2003, in a 4–3 Boston road victory.
 He would then score the overtime-winning goal in Game 2 of the Eastern Conference Quarter-Finals against the rival Montreal Canadiens on April 9, 2004.

 Due to the 2004–05 NHL lockout, Bergeron played for Boston's minor league affiliate, the Providence Bruins of the American Hockey League (AHL), tallying 61 points in 68 games.

 As the NHL resumed the following season, Bergeron led the Bruins with a career-high 31 goals and 73 points.
 He played the majority of the season with linemates Brad Boyes and newcomer Marco Sturm, who had been acquired in a trade that sent captain Joe Thornton to the San Jose Sharks in November 2005.
-Then Bruins general manager Mike O'Connell recalled in a June 2011 interview that the organization had decided to build the team around Bergeron instead of Thornton, preferring the former's on- and off-ice character.
-At the end of the year, Bergeron was selected by the Bruins to receive the team's 7th Player Award as the player most deemed to have exceeded expectations.
+Then-Bruins general manager Mike O'Connell recalled in a June 2011 interview that the organization had decided to build the team around Bergeron instead of Thornton, preferring the former's on- and off-ice character.

 Playing under a defensive system employed by new head coach Dave Lewis, he recorded his second consecutive 70-point campaign in 2006–07 with 22 goals and 48 assists.
 He again played alongside Sturm and Boyes until the latter was traded late in the season.
 Bergeron was hampered the majority of the season by a nagging shoulder injury.